cjmj96/balanced-tree-clothing-co-case-study/README.md

 ### Top Product per Segment

-In March, the leaders by category stood as the following - Black Straight Jeans (1,324 units) in Jeans, Blue Polo Shirts (1,281 units) in Shirts, Grey Fashion Jackets (1,254 units) in the Jackets category, and Solid Navy Socks (1,190 units) in the sock category.
-These products, however, saw similar trends whereby these products maintained the segments for each of the months for the Q1 (January –March).
+In March, established performers were Navy Oversized Jeans (1,375 pieces) in Jeans, White Tee Shirts (1,346 pieces) in Shirts, Grey Stylish Jackets (1,322 pieces) in Jackets, and Pink Fluro Polka Dot Socks (1,367 pieces) in Socks.
+It is interesting to note that February registered a total turnaround in the top products in the various segments with the only exception of White Tee Shirts whose performance was the same in January.

 ![top-product-per-segment](./top-product-per-segment.PNG)